Why I Swear by a Pebble Tray for Plants (My Easy Humidity Fix)

 Pebble Plant Tray Style

-There are so many different ways that you can create a pebble tray to enhance your home’s decor.
+There are so many different ways that you can create a pebble tray.

 While you can shop and find many amazing plant trays, the best way to find a tray is to simply shop your home!
 Look for any of these items: